alireza787b/mavsdk_vtol_transition/README.md

    pip install -r requirements.txt
    ```

-5. **Install MAVSDK Binary:**
+5. **Install MAVSDK Server Binary:**

-   Download the appropriate MAVSDK binary for your operating system from the [MAVSDK Releases](https://github.com/mavlink/MAVSDK/releases/) page and follow the installation instructions.
+   Depends on your operating system you might need to download the appropriate MAVSDK Server binary for your operating system from the [MAVSDK Releases](https://github.com/mavlink/MAVSDK/releases/) page and follow the installation instructions.

 ## Configuration